wilsonmar/wilsonmar.github.io/_posts/2018-07-15-salesforce-onboarding.md

 1. Switch back to the Lightning UX by clicking "Setup", then

-   At the top of the page are <strong>objects</strong> containing data:
+   At the top of the page are <strong>objects</strong> containing data, such as "Accounts", "Contacts", "Leads", "Opportunities", etc.

    ![sf-lds-heading-648x100-23173](https://user-images.githubusercontent.com/300046/43592347-94aa3c4a-9632-11e8-947e-906e2e2dedde.jpg)

-1. Click "More" for other objects.
-The Sales CRM system keeps all the data in one place throughout the customer lifecycle: Contacts which show potential turn into Leads.
+1. Click "More" for additional objects.
+The Sales CRM system keeps all the data in one place throughout the customer lifecycle: PROTIP: Contacts which show potential turn into Leads.
 After qualification Leads turn into Opportunities, then after purchase are associated with Accounts.

-   PROTIP: By virtue of you filling out a form, you become a Contact to Salesforce and will be getting phone calls and emails.
+   PROTIP: By virtue of you filling out a form, you become a Contact to Salesforce and will be getting phone calls and emails from salespeople.

 ## Free Trailhead training